varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 -f          Prefer the X-Forwarded-For HTTP header over client.ip in
 	    the log output.

+-F format   Specify the log format used.
+Supported formatters are:

+	      %b
+	         Size of response in bytes, excluding HTTP headers.
+   	         In CLF format, i.e. a '-' rather than a 0 when no bytes are sent.

+	      %H
+	         The request protocol

+              %h
+	         Remote host

+	      %{X}i
+	         The contents of header line X.  Supported headers are *Referer*, *Host*, *X-Forwarded-For* and *User-agent*.

+	      %l
+	         Remote logname (always '-')

+	      %m
+	         Request method

+	      %q
+	         The query string, if no query string exists, an empty string.

+	      %r
+	         The first line of the request

+	      %s
+	         Status sent to the client

+	      %t
+	         Time when the request was received, in HTTP date/time format.

+	      %U
+	         The request URL without any query string.

+	      %u
+	         Remote user from auth

+	      %{X}x
+	         Extended variables.
+Supported variables are:

+		   Varnish:time_firstbyte
+		     Time to the first byte from the backend arrived

 -o	    Filter log output to request groups that match a regular
 	    expression on a specified tag.